alicebob/sqlittle/README.md

 - no joins
 - WAL files are not supported
 - indexes are used for sorting; no on-the-fly sorting
+- indexes with expression (either in columns or as a `WHERE`) are not supported

 # locks

-SQLittle has a read-lock on the file during the whole execution of a Select function.
-It's safe to change the database using SQLite while the file is opened in SQLittle.
+SQLittle has a read-lock on the file during the whole execution of the select-like functions.
+It's safe to update the database using SQLite while the file is opened in SQLittle.

 # status